jwds1978/jwds1978.github.io/_posts/2017-05-30-veteran-on-the-edge.md

   the death camps&hellip;&nbsp; It was, abso-fucking-lutely, a damned genocide.&nbsp; I've hunted and killed people &#8212; up-close and personal&hellip;&nbsp;
-  I didn't have the luxuy of being somewhat detached, as a seaman may be, for exmple.&nbsp; I've had my hand inside of my buddies fucking guts.&nbsp; When I returned home, the stupid idiot box repeaters called me a liar &#8212; further, altering people's perceptions of me, as being unstable.&nbsp; Caregivers know though, the safest people in the world, are those that are standing next to a veteran with PTSD.
+  I didn't have the luxuy of being somewhat detached, as a seaman may be, for exmple.&nbsp; I've had my hand inside of my buddies fucking guts.&nbsp; When I returned home, the stupid idiot box repeaters called me a liar &#8212; further, altering people's perceptions of me, as being unstable.&nbsp; Caregivers know though, the safest people in the world, are those that are standing next to a veteran with <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr>.
 </p>
 <p>
   <iframe allowfullscreen height="271" src="https://www.youtube-nocookie.com/embed/vr1zMBN0g0w?rel=0"
     style="border: none; display: block; margin-left: auto; margin-right: auto;" width="482"></iframe>
 </p>
 <p>
-  After returning home, unchecked PTSD led me to beat a fucktard within an inch of his life&hellip;&nbsp; He needed several reconstructive surgeries and still looks disfigured and fucked-up.&nbsp; He'll live out the remainder of his days in a wheelchair and being tube-fed.&nbsp; After being hospitalized in a psych-ward, I was transferred to a federal facility, and did a few years of hard-time.
+  After returning home, unchecked <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr> led me to beat a fucktard within an inch of his life&hellip;&nbsp; He needed several reconstructive surgeries and still looks disfigured and fucked-up.&nbsp; He'll live out the remainder of his days in a wheelchair and being tube-fed.&nbsp; After being hospitalized in a psych-ward, I was transferred to a federal facility, and did a few years of hard-time.
 </p>
 <p>
   Looking back, I don't necessarily regret harming the PoS, but if I were to find myself in that situation again, I may not be as &quot;violent&quot; with